exasol/public-knowledgebase/Database-Features/indexes.md

 ## Index types

-In EXASolution there are two different types of indexes: GLOBAL and LOCAL indexes depending on the join type (see [Local-and-Global-joins](https://community.exasol.com/t5/database-features/local-and-global-joins/ta-p/1297)).
+In Exasol, there are two different types of indexes: GLOBAL and LOCAL indexes depending on the join type (see [Local-and-Global-joins](https://community.exasol.com/t5/database-features/local-and-global-joins/ta-p/1297)).
 Like tables, indices are stored in a distributed fashion across the cluster.

 #### LOCAL index